Endomysial Antibodies (EMA) Test$119 $119

 - You are experiencing digestive discomfort for over two week

-- You have had diarrhoea for over two weeks
+- You have had diarrhea for over two weeks

 - You have thyroid issues